SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/organize/index.md

 1. [!include[Go to Lists](../includes/goto-lists.md)]
 2. [!include[Click arrow and select](../includes/expand-list.md)] the required list.
-3. Check **Use grouping and user group filtering for this list** at the top right.
+3. Check **Use grouping and user group filtering for this list** at the upper right.

 > [!NOTE]
 > The grouping function is not available for some of the predefined lists (for example, the **General - User group** list).
 If a list cannot be grouped, this checkbox is disabled.
 [How to group items under headings][1].